Avoids wasted time, confusion and the possibility of mistakes trying to pick the best of thousands of mutual funds and

-Prof. Burton Malkiel, author of Random Walk Down Wall Street: "I recommend a total-maket index fund--one that follows the entire U.S. stock market.
+Prof. Burton Malkiel, author of Random Walk Down Wall Street: "I recommend a total-market index fund--one that follows the entire U.S. stock market.
 And I recommend the same approach for the U.S. bond market and international stocks."

 Bill Miller, famed fund manager: "With the market beating 91% of surviving managers since the beginning of 1982, it looks pretty efficient to me."

 E.F.Moody, author of No Nonsense Finance: "I am increasingly convinced that the best investment advice for both individual and institutional equity investors is to buy a low-cost broad-based index fund that holds all the stocks comprising the market portfolio."

 Motley Fools: "Invest your long-term moolah in index mutual funds that are designed to track the performance of a broad market index."

-John Norstad, academic: "For total-market investors, the three disciplines of history, arithmetic, and reason all say that they will succeed in the end."
+John Norstad, Northwestern College academic: "For total-market investors, the three disciplines of history, arithmetic, and reason all say that they will succeed in the end."